amyreese/apollo/README.md

-apollo
+Apollo
 ======

 Elegant IRC client

-apollo (lowercase) is an IRC client focused on simplicity and elegance, while retaining modern features habits.
+Apollo is an IRC client focused on simplicity and elegance, while retaining modern features habits.
 The interface should be clean and clear of distracting bells and whistles, and conversations should be at the fore-front;
 show inline image previews and URL summaries rather than forcing the user to